danielabayev1/Sudoku-game/README.md

 - Type '**r**' -Reset board , '**s**' - Runs the visualized solver '**q**'-Quits the game

 **Solver algorithm**
-- the solver was implemented using the backtracking method.
+- The solver was implemented using the backtracking method.